raymondsianyo/tinaclinicapp/README.md

 # tinaclinicapp
-A simple tool for booking a clinic session using simple python session
+A simple tool for booking a clinic session using simple python session.